igorkulman/SwiftPascalInterpreter/README.md

 # Pascal interpreter written in Swift
 One day hopefully a simple Swift interpreter for the Pascal language inspired by the [Let’s Build A Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) article series.

-## Implemented
+## Implemented so far

+  - lexer for arithmetic expressions
+  - parser for arithmetic expressions
-  - [x] arithmetic expressions parsing and evaluation
+  - interpreter for arithmetic expressions
-  - [ ] Pascal programs parsing and evaluation

 ## Try it out